jjmrocha/couchdb-client/README.md

 	// Output: User(id=admin, revision=16-2e71da8ace356ea126eb0538793ef2c7, email=admin@uiqui.net, name=System Admin, roles=[admin, user])

 	// Lets delete the documents
-	userDB.delete("admin"); // We can delete the object, by providing the only the ID or by providing the ID and the REVISION userDB.delete(oper1);
+	userDB.remove("admin"); // We can delete the object, by providing the only the ID or by providing the ID and the REVISION userDB.remove(oper1);

-	// Lets check id the admin user still exists on the database System.out.println(userDB.exists("admin"));
+	// Lets check id the admin user still exists on the database System.out.println(userDB.contains("admin"));
 	// Output: false
  ```